Skip to content

 Medium impact

-Spend 10-15 minutes foam rolling your quads, hamstrings, glutes, and calves post-workout or on a rest day to alleviate tightness and improve tissue mobility.
+Spend 10-15 minutes foam rolling target muscle groups (quads, hamstrings, glutes, back) after a workout or on a rest day to ease soreness.

 Consume Anti-Inflammatory Foods